nanoMLMS/saxyz.jl/README.md

 ```
 ## License

-This code is released under an Apache-2.0 license.
+This code is released under an MIT license.
 Please acknowledge nanoMLMS @ University of Milan if you use this code in your work.

 ## Notes